 I said: “Excellent, then we’ll 1) take a look at the numbers for March, April, & May for 2015/2016 and compare them to 2017.
 Then 2) we’ll project your income adding in the percentage of growth already anticipated.
 3) Any INCREASE above the 2015/2016 gross income plus the projected growth expected is what WE DID TO GROW THE BUSINESS.
 4) This usually happens a month AFTER we launch a campaign.
-So anything above the normal income growth would be attributed to the craft and work of campaign.”
+So anything above the normal income growth would be attributed to the craft and work of the campaign.”

 His eyes lit up.
 HE SMILED.
 He got it.
-Apparently, no marketer, ad person or sales agent he had worked with proposed a way to measure a marketing (ad or brand) effort in this way.
+Apparently, no marketer, ad person, or sales agent he had worked with proposed a way to measure a marketing (ad or brand) effort in this way.

 Personally, I find NOT KNOWING this is baffling.
 This is how you measure marketing efforts in any company, large or small.

 What’s even more baffling is realizing that even when we grown the business by 300% some clients don’t rehire us.
 It’s as though they are hardwired to regress back into their comfort zones.
 The psychology suggests that they see their business as an amalgamated extension of themselves.

 Often we only offer 300% because 500% or 800% is just too unbelievable.
 It could be done but in all likelihood the business owner will have a meltdown.
 We’ve all heard the stories of lottery winners spending everything in a year or two.
 The same applies to indy business owners and for those unprepared for this type of growth, the notion can be psychologically overwhelming for them.